SvenTiigi/SwiftKit/README.md

 <br/>

 <p align="center">
-SwiftKit enables you to easily generate cross platform Swift-Frameworks via your command line.<br/>
+SwiftKit enables you to easily generate cross platform Swift-Framework via your command line.<br/>
 It is the best way to start your next Open-Source Swift Framework 📦.<br/>
 SwiftKit is inspired by <a href="https://github.com/JohnSundell/SwiftPlate">SwiftPlate</a>
 </p>